selirah/deel-autcomplete-component/questions.md

   import React from 'react';

   const MyComponent = () => {
-    // HTML string received from the server const htmlString = '<p>This is an HTML string from the server.</p>';
+    // HTML string received from a trusted server const htmlString = '<p>This is an HTML string from the server.</p>';

-    // If you're sure the content is safe and trusted,
-    // use dangerouslySetInnerHTML
     return <div dangerouslySetInnerHTML={{ __html: htmlString }} />;
   };

   export default MyComponent;

 ```

-`dangerouslySetInnerHTML` should be used with caution as it poses security risks.
-HTML content should always be validated and sanitized when coming from a trusted source before using this approach.

-- Convert the HTML to React elements manually or using Markdown rendering libraries such as `react-markdown` or `marked` to provide control and safety against potential security risks.